nshiab/simple-data-analysis/README.md

 ## Core principles

-Under the hood, simple-data-analysis is mainly based on [D3 modules](https://github.com/d3/d3) and [Observable Plot](https://github.com/observablehq/plot).
+Under the hood, simple-data-analysis is mainly based on [D3 modules](https://github.com/d3/d3), [Observable Plot](https://github.com/observablehq/plot), and [Lodash](https://lodash.com/).
 The main focus is on providing code that is easy to use and understand.

 The library expects **tabular data** stored in CSV files or **arrays of objects** stored in JSON files.
 It works best when the data is tidy:

-1. Every column (or key) is a variable
+1. Every key (or column) is a variable

-2. Every row (or item) is an observation
+2. Every item (or row) is an observation

-3. Every cell (or value) is a single value
+3. Every value (or cell) is a single value

 For more about tidy data, you can read [this great article](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).